pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 ### Unresolved Problems and Major Uncertainties
 Few problems remain totally unresolved, though improvements to the model fit to the \gls{s-wcgbt} abundance indices and to the North Trawl fleet length compositions would be desirable.
 In addition, being able to freely estimate the width of the selectivity plateaus for many of the fleets and surveys would also improve the model.

 The model fails, at this time, to fully capture the observed increase in abundance seen in the \gls{s-wcgbt} index time series, significantly underestimating the abundance in 2021 and 2022 (Figure \ref{fig:fitscombo}).
 Better fits to \gls{s-wcgbt} length compositions in those years could possibly improve fits to the indices, but improvements to the length composition fits proved difficult without introducing time-blocked selectivity.
 As the \gls{s-wcgbt} is supposed to follow highly standardized survey methodologies, there seems to be minimal justification for introducing time-varying selectivity in the model at this time.
 The model also fails to fully capture the peak of the length compositions for the Northern Trawl fleet, underestimating the number of mid-sized fish that the fleet takes (Figure \ref{fig:lencomps_all}).
-This underestimation appears to be consistent, particularly in the last 10 years (Figure \ref{fig:ntrawl_comps_ten}), implying a possible recent change in selectivity.
+This underestimation appears to be consistent, particularly in the last 10 years (Figure \ref{fig:ntrawl_comps_2}), implying a possible recent change in selectivity.
 While time-varying selectivity was not investigated here, if this trend persists, future assessments may wish to apply a selectivity time block to this fleet in order to better capture the peaks of the length compositions.

 Major uncertainties in the model are centered around uncertainty in the biological parameters that govern growth, maturity, and mortality.
 Due to a lack of reliable aging methods, growth was estimated externally to data collected in the 1990s (see **section 2.3.4** for more information).
 Sensitivities conducted on the length-at-age-100 demonstrated that changes to the growth function could have large effects on the estimated stock status (Figure \ref{fig:growth_sensitiv_mngmt}).
 Due to inconsistent histological data for shortspine thornyhead, there is some uncertainty about the shape of the species’ maturity curve, though the model appears to be largely insensitive to variations in maturity (Figure \ref{fig:mat_sensitiv_mngmt}).
 Finally, likelihood profiles over natural mortality demonstrate the model to be quite sensitive to its assumed value.
 There is insufficient information in the data to estimate mortality directly, constraining us to using meta-analyses or other mortality estimators, which frequently make use of aging information that is unavailable or highly uncertain for shortspine thornyhead.